Skip to main content Skip to secondary navigation

 Main content start

-Waterjet cutting is a process that allows you to cut through materials including thick metals with high precision and computer controlled geometry.
-Through high pressure beams of water mixed with abrasive garnet, the water jet pierces to through the material with a very small spot size.
-Student generate designs using various computer programs to create the outline of what they would like to cut out and then generate the path that the cutting head will trace.
+Waterjet cutting is a process that allows you to cut through various materials including thick metals with high precision and computer controlled geometry.
+Through high pressure beams of water mixed with abrasive garnet, the water jet pierces through the material with a very small spot size.

 Machine Specifications